eficode-academy/kubernetes-katas/services.md

 - No matter what type of service you choose while _exposing_ your pod, Cluster-IP is always assigned to that particular service.

-- Every service has endpoints, which point to the actual pod serving as the backend of a particular service.
+- Every service has end-points, which point to the actual pod serving as the backend of a particular service.

 - As soon as a service is created and is assigned a Cluster-IP, an entry is made in Kubernetes'